 19th-Century American Popular Culture, Digital Literacy, Digital History

-She is a proud Mason graduate and has earned two degrees.
+She is a proud Mason graduate and has earned two degrees here at Mason.
 She is delighted to be back on campus and paying it forward to the next generation of students by teaching in the School of Integrative Studies and the Bachelors of Individualized Studies program.

 C. Allan and Marjorie Braun Fellow of the Huntington Library, 2001.

 Marshall Fishwick Travel to Popular Culture Collections Grant, 2001.

 Horatio Alger Fellowship for the Study of Popular Culture, Northern Illinois University,

 Dissertation Research Grant.
 College of Arts & Sciences, George Mason University, 2000.

 Dissertation Research Grant.
 College of Arts & Sciences, George Mason University, 1998-

 Provost's Fellowship, College of Arts & Sciences, George Mason University, 1994-1995 and 1996-1997.